open2jamorg/open2jam/README.md

 ========
 open source emulator of [O2Jam](http://o2jam.wikia.com/wiki/O2Jam).

-It is written in a combination of java,OpenGL and OpenAL, with the objective of being able to play in whatever platform you are.
+It is written in a combination of java, OpenGL and FMOD Ex, with the objective of being able to play in whatever platform you are.

 We don't have an official roadmap, but we aim to: